 - I didn’t want to have less than three nights on the Amalfi Coast.
 For me, it was the minimum amount of time needed for the two day trips: One full day visiting Amalfi and Atrani and another full day for the Path of the Gods and Positano.

 - I thought two nights in Capri was a minimum amount of time to allow for a full non-travel day to really see the island.
 And after doing so, I would recommend no less than two nights for the island.
-We were able to see quite a bit, we saw Capri town before the day trippers arrived, and overall only felt semi-rushed!
-(Three nights would have been perfect).
+We were able to see quite a bit, we saw Capri town before the day trippers arrived, and overall only felt semi-rushed! (at leas three would have been perfect).

 - After five nights between the Amalfi Coast and Capri, I though staying in Sorrento would be overkill but still wanted to see the town.
 So I opted for a four hour ‘layover’ between our arrival by ferry and the Campania Express train to Naples.